liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 #Negative value means right lags behind left
 ```
 - Run this code and it will tell you the correction factor
-  - Postive factor means the left mic is lagging, negative means that the right mic is lagging
+  - Positive factor means the left mic is lagging, negative means that the right mic is lagging
   - Mine correction factor was consistently around ~257 meaning the left mic was lagging
 - `NOTE` Even when mics are flipped the left seemed to still be delayed.
 This delay could be from the code itself or even my laptop but it doesn't seem to be due to the mics themselves.